Twaha-Rahman/e-commercify/Docs/BACKEND_API.md

 ## Backend API Structure

 The backend API will have a GraphQL API endpoint for the project's frontend side of things.
-Each of the APIs will be used to send or recieve data.
+Each of the APIs will be used to send or receive data.
 The API will consist of 5 key parts -

 - [Products](#products)
 - [Banners](#banners)